rust-math/intel-mkl-src/README.md

   - `static` means MKL will be linked statically, and `dynamic` means MKL will be linked dynamically
   - `lp64` means 32-bit integer interface, `ilp64` means 64-bit integer interface
   - `iomp` means MKL uses Intel OpenMP, `seq` means sequential execution, e.g. no parallelization
-    - OpenMP is not supported for Windows currently [#46](https://github.com/rust-math/intel-mkl-src/issues/46)
+    - For OpenMP supported on Windows check [#46](https://github.com/rust-math/intel-mkl-src/issues/46)
   - default is `mkl-static-ilp64-seq`, and you must choose one of them.
   - macOS is not supported [#42](https://github.com/rust-math/intel-mkl-src/issues/42)